jessepav/lacygoill-wiki-backup/l2r.md

 However,  it  applies  to  more problems  than  simply  understanding  difficult sentences.

-## Invariants
+## Repeatitions

-When faced with a long text, try  to find invariants, that is propositions which are repeated, or which look almost the same (vary little).
+When faced with a long text, try to find repetitions, that is propositions which are repeated, or which look almost the same (vary little).
-From those  invariants, you can easily  extract the structure on  which the text relies; usually, with this structure, the text is much easier to understand.
+From those repetitions,  you can easily extract the structure  on which the text relies; usually, with this structure, the text is much easier to understand.

 Look at `:h try-conditionals`, just below the big example.
-Here are the invariants that you can find there:
+Here are the repetitions that you can find there:

    - When no exception is thrown during execution of the try block